Last update

 Bilateral relations

-Regional cooperation
+Regional and cross-border cooperation

-The Convention establishing the Belgian-Luxembourg Economic Union (UEBL) was signed in 1921 and came into force on 6 March 1922.
-On 23 May 1935 the Convention was supplemented by three other Conventions, which were themselves amended in 1963: (a) the Convention on Financial and Monetary Matters; (b) the Convention establishing a common system for the regulation of imports, exports and transit; (c) the Convention establishing a special revenue community as regards excise duties on alcohol.
-In 1963, the provisions of the UEBL were revised to take into account the entry into force of the EEC and the Benelux.
+- With Belgium, the Convention establishing the Belgium-Luxembourg Economic Union (UEBL) was concluded on 25 July 1921.
+On 23 May 1935, the Convention was supplemented by three other conventions, which were themselves modified in 1963: (a) the convention on financial and monetary matters; (b) the convention establishing a common regime for the regulation of imports, exports, and transit; c) the convention establishing a special revenue community concerning excise duties on alcohol.
+In 1963, the provisions of the UEBL were revised to take into account the entry into force of the EEC and Benelux.
+The UEBL Convention was amended in Brussels on 18 December 2002, allowing Luxembourg and Belgium to extend their collaboration beyond purely economic and monetary areas.
+The renewed Convention thus provides the necessary framework for enhanced political and administrative cooperation, particularly in the areas of customs and excise, justice, citizen security, and health.

 Benelux